gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Attempts to do _anything_ else will result in a _compile_ error.
 This guarantees that we can execute the `plugins {}` block at any time to understand what plugins are going to be used.

+The order of plugin declarations is insignificant.
+The natural ordering of plugin application is alphabetical based on plugin _name_ (not id), respecting plugin dependencies (i.e. depended on plugins are guaranteed to be applied before application).

 **Note:** `allprojects {}` and friends are not compatible with this new DSL.
 Targets cannot impose plugins on other targets.
 A separate mechanism will be available to perform this kind of generalised configuration in a more managed way (discussed later).